lpetrov/stackjs/README.md

  - Write tests?
     - open question: which testing framework should we use?

- - Some day, we should find a proper package manager to use to distribute StackJS
+ - Some day, we should find a proper package manager to use to distribute StackJS:
+    - possible candidate: bower

  - Less integration - impl. watch mode (1.3.1 have issues with #!watch, so we will need to wait for bugfix)